 I grew up immersed in a world of art, design and music.
 My great Grandfather, Art O'Murnaghan, was Ireland's National Scribe and a key member of the Irish Celtic Revivalist movement.
 Commissioned by the government, he spent 27 years completing the 14 illuminations that would become the nation's manuscript 'Leabhar na hAiseirghe' (Book Of The Resurrection), commemorating the men who died in the 1916 rising.

 It was back in Dublin in the mid 00's, while working as senior designer for One Productions, that I began what would become an almost nightly ritual of fighting my way through the crowds of Dublin's animated live scene, camera in hand.
-Cutting my teeth by photographing one of my favorite Irish punk bands, Paranoid Visions, I found myself unexpectedly sucked through the lens when, through a strange process of osmosis, I became their bass player.
+Photographing one of my favorite Irish punk bands, Paranoid Visions, I found myself unexpectedly sucked through the lens when I became their bass player.
 Over the subsequent years, in various venues and festivals around Ireland and Europe, I've had the opportunity to see, photograph, meet and even play with some of the best bands in the world and many of my childhood heroes including Iggy and the Stooges, Sex Pistols, X-Ray Spex, The New York Dolls, Faust and Devo to name but a handful.

-In recent years I have ventured much more into the fashion/portraiture area of photography, taking pictures for album sleeves, PR and modeling portfolios, as well as fashion orientated shoots for my own short films.
+In recent years I have ventured more into fashion and portraiture, taking pictures for album sleeves, PR and modeling portfolios, as well as fashion orientated shoots for my own short films.
 My work as a designer is a clear influence on my photographic style in terms of composition, colour and an overall visual approach.
-I am responsible for my own styling and makeup direction.
+I do my own styling and makeup direction.